dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-and-win32-interoperation.md

     1. Create a new <xref:System.Windows.Interop.HwndSource> object with the parent window HWND as its `parent` parameter.

-    2. Create an instance of your [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content class.
+    2. Create an instance of your WPF content class.

-    3. Assign a reference to the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content object to the <xref:System.Windows.Interop.HwndSource> object <xref:System.Windows.Interop.HwndSource.RootVisual%2A> property.
+    3. Assign a reference to the WPF content object to the <xref:System.Windows.Interop.HwndSource> object <xref:System.Windows.Interop.HwndSource.RootVisual%2A> property.

     4. The <xref:System.Windows.Interop.HwndSource> object <xref:System.Windows.Interop.HwndSource.Handle%2A> property contains the window handle (HWND).
 To get an HWND that you can use in the unmanaged part of your application, cast `Handle.ToPointer()` to an HWND.

-6. Implement a managed class that contains a static field that holds a reference to your [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content object.
-This class allows you to get a reference to the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content object from your Win32 code, but more importantly it prevents your <xref:System.Windows.Interop.HwndSource> from being inadvertently garbage collected.
+6. Implement a managed class that contains a static field that holds a reference to your WPF content object.
+This class allows you to get a reference to the WPF content object from your Win32 code, but more importantly it prevents your <xref:System.Windows.Interop.HwndSource> from being inadvertently garbage collected.

-7. Receive notifications from the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content object by attaching a handler to one or more of the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content object events.
+7. Receive notifications from the WPF content object by attaching a handler to one or more of the WPF content object events.

-8. Communicate with the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content object by using the reference that you stored in the static field to set properties, call methods, etc.
+8. Communicate with the WPF content object by using the reference that you stored in the static field to set properties, call methods, etc.

 > [!NOTE]
-> You can do some or all of the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content class definition for Step One in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] using the default partial class of the content class, if you produce a separate assembly and then reference it.
+> You can do some or all of the WPF content class definition for Step One in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] using the default partial class of the content class, if you produce a separate assembly and then reference it.
 Although you typically include an <xref:System.Windows.Application> object as part of compiling the [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] into an assembly, you do not end up using that <xref:System.Windows.Application> as part of the interoperation, you just use one or more of the root classes for [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] files referred to by the application and reference their partial classes.
 The remainder of the procedure is essentially similar to that outlined above.
 >
 > Each of these steps is illustrated through code in the topic [Walkthrough: Hosting WPF Content in Win32](walkthrough-hosting-wpf-content-in-win32.md).